 Valley Forge National Historical Park encompasses an area of great historical significance, as well as a substantial area of native biodiversity.
 The 3,500-acre park is one of the few, large, contiguous, protected areas in southeastern Pennsylvania that has a variety of habitat types including a river, numerous streams and forested wetlands, eastern deciduous forest, and tall-grass meadows.
-The park is surrounded by residential, commercial and industrial developments of Montgomery and Chester Counties on all sides, thus it is an oasis for native wildlife.
+The park is surrounded by residential, commercial and industrial developments of Montgomery and Chester Counties on all sides; it is an oasis for native wildlife.

 Here are some helpful natural resource links to enhance your visit to Valley Forge NHP:

 The Crayfish Corps

 Want to help?

 Over 315 species of animals have been reported within the park.
 225 of these are birds!
-Such an impressive diversity of animal species has been observed within the park because of the variety, sizes and spatial arrangements of habitat types, including deciduous forests, tall-grass meadows, wetlands, and riparian zones.
+Such impressive species diversity has been observed within the park because of the variety, sizes and spatial arrangements of habitat types, including deciduous forests, tall-grass meadows, wetlands, and riparian zones.